arkworks-rs/truth-table/tpch-data/README.md

   - `true` for original rows, `false` for any appended rows.
 - Pads each table to a power-of-two row count by duplicating the last row.
 - Prints TPC-H query SQL using DuckDB's TPCH extension.
-- Optionally prints DataFusion logical plans and Graphviz DOT for queries.
+- Optionally prints DataFusion logical plans and Treeviz DOT for queries.

 ## Binaries

 - `gen_test_data` — generate a small dataset (default scale 0.01).
 - `gen_bench_data` — generate a dataset for benchmarking at a given scale.
-- `run_tpch` — print TPC-H query SQL (and optionally DataFusion logical plan / Graphviz).
+- `run_tpch` — print TPC-H query SQL (and optionally DataFusion logical plan / Treeviz).

 ## Install & Build